-All businesses of whatever size are required to keep financial records and they do this for a number of reasons such as statutory filing at Companies House, to allow the calculation of HMRC taxes and to report back to external investors and providers of finance such as banks.
+Firstly, all businesses of whatever size are required to keep financial records.
+They do this for a number of reasons.
+Statutory filing at Companies House.
+To allow the calculation of HMRC taxes.
+And to report back to external investors and providers of finance such as banks.

 The numbers are, however, of most use to the business owner or management team that is charged with actually running the business.

-The numbers provide an objective insight into the performance of the business and our best accessed through a small number of key performance indicators that are reviewed on a frequent and regular basis.
+The numbers provide an objective insight into the performance of the business and our best accessed through a small number of key performance indicators.
+These should be reviewed on a frequent and regular basis.
 Simple measures that could be looked at daily would be total sales volumes, ledger balances and bank accounts.
-Other key measures such as gross and net profit would perhaps be considered on a monthly basis.
+Other key measures such as gross and net profit would be considered on a monthly basis.

-Control of cashflow is essential for all businesses as cash is required to pay salaries, suppliers, taxes, loans etc and is needed in a timely fashion.
-A key performance indicator here is net current assets which is basically comprised of stock, debtors and cash less creditors and short term borrowings such as bank overdraft.
+Control of cash flow is essential for all businesses.
+Cash is required to pay salaries, suppliers, taxes, loans etc and is needed in a timely fashion.
+A key performance indicator here is net current assets.
+This basically comprises of stock, debtors and cash less creditors and short term borrowings, such as bank overdraft.
 A negative figure for net current assets indicates that a business will struggle to pay bills as they fall due.
 Bank accounts need constant monitoring to ensure that facilities are not exceeded.

-Ratios are useful for monitoring and controlling cashflow and some key ones are stock turnover to ensure that too much money is not tied up in financing stock, debtor days which similarly ensures that not too much money is tied up in financing the sales ledger and creditor days to ensure that full advantage is taken of suppliers’ credit terms.
+Ratios are useful for monitoring and controlling cash flow.
+Some key ones are stock turnover to ensure that too much money is not tied up in financing stock.
+Debtor days which similarly ensures that not too much money is tied up in financing the sales ledger.
+And creditor days to ensure that full advantage is taken of suppliers’ credit terms.

-There are many other numbers that are useful such as sales/profit per employee, sales by product, location, region or salesperson, aged debtors and aged creditors analysis and almost certainly specific indicators for your own business.
+Finally, there are many other numbers that are useful such as sales/profit per employee, sales by product, location, region or salesperson.
+Likewise, figures such as aged debtors and aged creditors analysis and certainly specific indicators of the success of your own business.